oraziorillo/FakeNewsDetection/README.md

 #### **3. Research questions **

 - Is there any linguistic cue that clearly identifies a fake news?
-- Are the linguistic features mentioned in the paper suitable for an extension of the analysis to a domain different from that of a communication between players in board game?
+- Are the linguistic features mentioned in the paper suitable for an extension of the analysis to a domain different from that of communication between players in board game?
 - If not entirely, which could the other indicators be?

 #### **4. Proposed datasets**